Maryland’s well-rounded performance gives it a sweep of Minnesota

-And when Minnesota charged back, trimming the Terps’ lead to six points with three minutes to go, junior guard Aaron Wiggins nailed a three-pointer to help Maryland reclaim the cushion it held much of the game.
-Maryland picked up a 72-59 win, another crucial piece to the team’s NCAA tournament résumé.
+When Minnesota charged back, trimming the Terps’ lead to six points with three minutes to go, junior guard Aaron Wiggins nailed a three-pointer to help Maryland reclaim the cushion it held much of the game.
+Maryland went on to a 72-59 win, another crucial piece to the team’s NCAA tournament résumé.

-The Terrapins’ defense gave the Golden Gophers trouble most of the night, and on the other end of the floor, Maryland (11-10, 5-9 Big Ten) produced its best shooting performance in conference play this season by making 52.9 percent of its field goal attempts.
+The Terrapins’ defense gave the Golden Gophers trouble all night, and on the other end of the floor, Maryland (11-10, 5-9 Big Ten) produced its best shooting performance in conference play this season by making 52.9 percent of its field goal attempts.

+“When guys make shots,” Coach Mark Turgeon said, “it’s a lot more fun.”

 The Terps had a well-balanced attack, and four players scored in double figures.
 Wiggins led the group with 17 points, including 3-for-5 shooting from three-point range.
-Senior forward Galin Smith (10 points on 4-for-4 shooting) had one of his best games since he transferred from Alabama in the offseason.
+Senior forward Galin Smith (10 points on 4-for-4 shooting) had what Turgeon said was his best game since he transferred from Alabama in the offseason.

 Minnesota (13-8, 6-8) cut the Terps’ lead to nine points with about four minutes left in the game, placing a bit of pressure on Maryland for the first time all evening.
-The Terps had led by 17 with 7:35 remaining, but Coach Mark Turgeon had to call a timeout after they had gone nearly four minutes without scoring.
-Following another empty possession, sophomore forward Isaiah Ihnen made a shot from deep, but then Wiggins sparked Maryland’s response.
-Senior guard Darryl Morsell made a layup with 1:42 to go, reclaiming the double-digit margin.
+The Terps had led by 17 with 7:35 remaining, but Turgeon had to call a timeout after they had gone nearly four minutes without scoring.
+Following another empty possession, sophomore forward Isaiah Ihnen made a shot from deep for Maryland, but then Wiggins sparked Maryland’s response.
+Senior guard Darryl Morsell made a jumper in the paint with 1:42 to go, reclaiming the double-digit margin.

 The Gophers usually rely on standout guard Marcus Carr, but he had a quiet evening, scoring only nine points on 4-for-15 shooting.
+Morsell was tasked with guarding Carr and led the team’s solid defensive performance.

+“I’m a competitor, man,” Morsell said.
+“I know if he has a tough night and he can’t really get going, it’s going to be hard for their offense to get going.
+I set my goal when I stepped on the court just to try to make it as tough as possible for him.”

-Three Gophers finished in double figures, but they have yet to win a road game this season, and the Terrapins are the only opponent that has beaten Minnesota in its home venue.
+Three Gophers finished in double figures, but they remained winless on the road this season, and the Terrapins are the only opponent that has beaten the Gophers in their home venue.

-Maryland, which entered this game off back-to-back losses, built a 19-point lead late in the first half.

 Turgeon chose to start a four-guard lineup, with 6-foot-7 Donta Scott the only forward on the floor.
 That group powered Maryland to an early lead, playing with energy and stifling defense — reminiscent to how the Terps began their game at Minnesota three weeks ago.
 Galin Smith, a 6-9 forward who often starts, checked into the game when Turgeon made his first substitution, and he helped the Terps maintain the strong start.
 A sequence early in the first half epitomizes Smith’s solid outing.
 He swatted away Jamal Mashburn Jr.’s layup and then scored with an emphatic dunk moments later.